 The Thai and Lao languages are very similar.
 The same is true for their cultures too.
 This is to be expected for countries that share a border and have a long history together.
 Speaking to my Thai friends, they say that they have few issues understanding Lao when spoken.
 The story is a bit different when it comes to writing, but we will get to that later.

-So to what extent are they the same and what are the major differences?
+So to what extent are they the same and what are the major differences between Thai and Lao?
 I thought that we could look into that today and hopefully learn to appreciate each language in its own right.

 It is true that both languages share a lot of the same vocabulary, including important things like numbers, but there are still some major differences.
 Even a lot of everyday vocabulary differs between the two.
 For example, in Thai, the phrase for hello is ‘sawat dee’ (สวัสดี) while in Lao, they say ‘sabai dee’ (ສະບາຍດີ).
 These small differences can really catch learners out when switching between languages, so it can take time to adjust.
 Thankfully, the grammar is exactly the same for the most part.